rishabh-modi2/meet/README.md

 You would need :
-1. Firefox, for making a profile your YeetMeet app will use.
+1. Firefox, for making a profile your meet app will use.
 2. [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and [Heroku Account](https://www.heroku.com).
 3. Git installed.
 4. Some patience.
-5. For remaining instructions, please read [this](https://github.com/1337w0rm/YeetMeet/blob/master/PLEASE_READ_THIS.md). or, watch video tutorials we posted on the telegram group.
+5. For remaining instructions, please read [this](https://github.com/rishabh-modi2/meet/blob/master/PLEASE_READ_THIS.md). or, watch video tutorials we posted on the telegram group.

 ## Managing Heroku's Dynos so that your bot won't stop at near the end of the month